It seems like most of our weeks and weekends this spring have been full of fiber.

 Fun alpaca fact: A full-grown alpaca might have a 10-pound fleece, and shearing it off is a job, as you can see below.

 It involves lots of people holding, some (non-painful) restraints, nail/hoof clipping, tooth checking, a big shaver, and a LOT of mess.
-I was zero help at shearing because I came from church and was wearing a dress blouse and sandals.
+I was zero help at shearing because I came from a different event and was wearing a dress blouse and sandals.
 This is not alpaca-farm attire.

 Sarah, meanwhile, tried to help as much as she could by gathering up scraps of fleece for disposal, calming down alpacas waiting to be shorn, and running errands, but mostly we got to just watch!